seen at

-seen at Remote Viewing: Invented Worlds in Recent Painting and Drawing, Whitney Museum of American Art, June 2-October 9, 2005
+Remote Viewing: Invented Worlds in Recent Painting and Drawing,

+Alexander Ross, Untitled, 2002, oil on canvas, 65 1/4 x 96 1/4 in.
 Painter Alexander Ross is arguably one of the most brilliant artists alive today.

 His meticulous paintings are copied with rigorous detail from photographs of abstract hand-sculpted plasticine forms which recall organic, biological, primordial, algal, plant-like, and alien shapes.
 Using a strict color palette of primarily greens and light blues, the paintings are striking, captivating, and create an utterly seductive harmonious experience.
 Standing before them, the viewer cannot look away.